 Some people argue against legislating morality, but what about things like theft and murder?
-Surely we can legislate against those?
 The confusion disappears if we distinguish between….

 Social Morality and Personal Morality